-Threat agents may compromise credentials and device data enabling continued access to the network device and its critical data.
-The compromise of credentials include replacing existing credentials with an attacker's credentials, modifying existing credentials, or obtaining the administrator or device credentials for use by the attacker.
+Threat agents may compromise credentials and firewall data enabling continued access to the firewall and its critical data.
+The compromise of credentials include replacing existing credentials with an attacker's credentials, modifying existing credentials, or obtaining the Administrator or firewall credentials for use by the attacker.